Marcin Cieślak

 Marcin Cieślak is a Polish competitive swimmer who specializes in butterfly.
 He currently represents the Cali Condors which is part of the International Swimming League.
 At the 2012 Summer Olympics in London, he competed in the men's 200 metre butterfly, finishing in 19th place overall in the heats, but failing to qualify for the semifinals.
+He also finished in 19th place in the 200 m individual medley.

+In 2019, he won a silver medal in the men's 4 x 50 m freestyle relay and a bronze medal in the men's 100 m butterfly at the European Short Course Championships.

+As of May 2026, he is the Polish record holder in the men's 50 m butterfly, the 100 m butterfly, 100 m medley and 200 m medley and was part of the Polish teams that hold the 4 x 50 m freestyle and 4 x 50 m medley relay records.

+He was a member of the Florida Gators swimming team.